ppires21/Tutorials/terraform/terraform_project_structure_and_example.md

 ---

 Now you have a **solid Terraform base project** you can learn from, extend, and adapt.
+Do you think this is not enough?
+Go to the [advanced](terraform/terraform_aws_complex_tutorial.md) tutorial!